AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Ray.md

 ## Overview

-The Ray annotation allows to add an ray to a chart.
+The Ray annotation allows to add a ray to a chart.

 This article explains how to add a Ray and configure its basic and visual settings.
 You can find more settings and other useful information in the articles describing annotations in general: